-Laser treatments such as these generally aren’t more expensive than traditional treatments and are often comparable in price.
-In fact, they can often be less expensive because the treatment is usually completed in fewer sessions.
-Additionally, dental insurance usually determines their reimbursement costs based on the treatment itself and not on what method is used.
+Laser treatments such as these can vary in price, depending on the procedure being done and the laser equipment used.
+Compared to non-laser treatment, they may be less expensive because the laser treatment is usually completed in fewer sessions.
+Additionally, dental insurance usually determines reimbursement costs based on the treatment itself and not on what method is used.

 Dental professionals use either hard tissue or soft tissue lasers, depending on the treatment.
 Some will use both types if the treatment allows.

-- There is a decreased need for sutures with soft tissue lasers.
+- There is potentially a decreased need for sutures with soft tissue lasers.

-- Bleeding is minimized, as the laser promotes blood clotting.
+- Bleeding is minimized in treated soft tissues, as the laser promotes blood clotting.